felixc/rexiv2/README.md

 On a Linux system, you can typically install these dependencies through your package manager.
 Mac OS X users may also have this option through unofficial package management systems.

-Be aware that the Debian libgexiv2 package will only create a `libgexiv2.so.2` file, which you will have to manually symlink to be available as `libgexiv2.so` (note the lack of trailing “.2”).
+Note that to build rexiv2 from source you may need not just the library packages, but the “dev” versions of them as well.

 [exiv2-dl]:  http://www.exiv2.org/download.html
 [gexiv2-dl]: https://wiki.gnome.org/Projects/gexiv2/BuildingAndInstalling